Welcome to the Fugue Tutorials!

 Parallel executions can become sequential, so some of the performance comparison examples will not give you the correct numbers.

-Alternatively, you should get decent performance if running its docker image on your own machine:
+Alternatively, you should get decent performance if running the Docker image on your own machine:

 docker run -p 8888:8888 fugueproject/tutorials:latest